karambir/dotfiles/README.md

 + Add a symbolic link to ./vim/vimrc at .vimrc
 + Vimrc will install vim wakatime plugin.
 If you are not using it then it from .vim/vimrc file.
 + Vimrc also try to get Source Code Pro font.
 Download it and install it in your system.
-+ Bash paths file assumes you are using virtualenvwrapper.
-Remove it if you are not.

 ##Note: